pkcinna01/solar-web-service/README.md

 ## Synopsis

-Application for Off Grid Solar System using EPEver Charge Controllers.
+Application for Off Grid Solar System managing misc hardware via USB cables.
-1) Queries and updates an Arduino via USB.
-The Arduino manages fans and temperatures.
-It Also monitors power usage and voltages.
-2) Queries and updates EPEver Charge Controllers via USB using modbus protocol.
+1. Arduino ATMEGA2560 for managing fans, sensors, and power switches.
+2. EPEver charge controllers using modbus protocol for monitoring and configuring.

 From a high level, it is the backend service layer for the [solar-web-client](https://github.com/pkcinna01/solar-web-client) web interface.
 It uses the